 EAST VILLAGE, New York City – Our love for Alphabet City, a little neighborhood in NYC's East Village, runs deep — we both live here and run two businesses together.
 We named our businesses after Avenue C's colloquial moniker: Loisaida.
 Our wine bar, Lois, serves wine on tap to locals; our specialty food brand, Aida, can be purchased at shops in the East Village and nationwide.
 If you don't see us at our own bar, you can usually find us at one of these neighborhood spots.

 96 Ave.
 C, b/t 6th & 7th Sts.; +1-646-422-7103

-ABC is right next door to Lois, and has become our go-to spot when beer is on the brain.
+ABC, which is right next door to Lois, has become our spot when beer is on the brain.
 It's relaxed, no fuss, and a lot of fun.

 104 Ave.
 B, b/t 6th & 7th Sts.; +1-212-505-5813

 A sliver of heaven on the block for chefs and home cooks.
 Floor to ceiling, the space is crammed with every spice, nectar, oil, nectar, bean, grain, hope, and dream you could ever want to see in one space.
 We often forage their selection of seasonal fresh fruit and mushrooms for menu inspiration.

 162 Ave.
 B, b/t 10th & 11th Sts.; +1-646-755-8911

 An airy neighborhood bar with friendly bartenders and outdoor seating located right on Tompkins Square Park.
 The corner location offers great people-watching at every hour.
 We like a post-work Aperol spritz paired with the smoked fish dip.